 3. Know What You Need to Cut

 Are you just interested in cutting out your stamped images or are you planning on quilting an army of unique blankets?
 The next consideration is the material you plan to cut.
-If you are just planning to cut paper, a manual or electronic standard die cutting machine is fine (popular options are the Sizzix Big Shot and the Spellbinders Platinum 6).
+If you are just planning to cut paper, a manual or electronic standard die cutting machine is fine (popular options are the Sizzix Big Shot, the Spellbinders Platinum 6, and the Gemini).

 However, if you're looking to cut thick and heavy materials like multiple layers of fabric, craft metals, and more, you will want to invest in a large, heavy-duty machine such as the Sizzix Big Shot Pro.